awslabs/kubeflow-manifests/docs/deployment/cognito/README.md

 ## 3.0 Cognito User Pool

 1. Create a user pool in Cognito in the same region as your EKS cluster.
 Type a pool name and choose `Review defaults`.
-1. Edit the `Required attributes`, select `email` as a required attribute and click on next step.
-Email is a required field since Kubeflow uses email address as the user identifier for multi-user isolation.
+1. Email is a required user attribute since Kubeflow uses email address as the user identifier for multi-user isolation.
 See this [documentation](https://www.kubeflow.org/docs/components/multi-tenancy/getting-started/#manual-profile-creation) for example.
+On the review page, make sure email is selected as a required attribute.
+If it is not by default, Edit the `Required attributes` and select `email`.
     1. ![cognito-email-required](./images/cognito-email-required.png)
 1. On the Policies page, select `Only allow administrators to create users` under `Do you want to allow users to sign themselves up?` and save changes.
 This step is optional but is recommended to have strict control over the users.
 1. Click on `Create pool` to create the user pool.